SaaS Pricing Guide: When & How to Raise Prices Without Losing Customers

 Room to Raise Prices

-In my current role and past life consulting companies on their pricing strategies, I’ve picked up on five signs that a SaaS company is due for a price increase.
+In my current role and past life consulting companies on their pricing strategies, I’ve picked up on six signs that a SaaS company is due for a price increase.
 They all hark back to Turchin’s notion of fair value exchange, and being able to extract more money only when you are delivering sufficient value to your customers.

 - Sign 1: Prospects don’t push back on pricing.
 Does your sales team have the authority to discount, but rarely uses it?
 When you send a proposal to a prospect, do they comment on everything except for the price?
 For better or worse, software buyers have been conditioned to negotiate, especially when procurement gets involved.
 If they don’t negotiate with you, you’re probably leaving money on the table.